 This gorgeous Neo-classical arts complex in central San José is considered to be the finest historical building in the capital city.
 Its interior contains lavish furnishings and décor.
 The theater's use is highly limited and requires that groups go through a selection process prior to admission for performing.
 We are proud to offer this venue for our talented and inspiring groups who travel to Costa Rica.

 This beautiful Neo-Renaissance Hall in the heart of Prague is one of the oldest concert halls in Europe.
 Built in the late 1800's, the structure contributed greatly to the development of Czechoslovakia as it housed the seat of the state parliment during the world wars.
-Today, not only is it home to the Czech Philharmonic Orchestra but it is host to many classical concerts and is one of the main venues of the Prague Spring International Music Festival.
+Today it is home to the Czech Philharmonic Orchestra, many classical concerts, and is one of the main venues of the Prague Spring International Music Festival.
 It's excellent acoustics make it a wonderful venue for symphony orchestras.

 Named after the late Romantic composer, Bed'ich Smetana, this stunning Art Nouveau building was designed by noted architects of the era Osvald Poivka and Antonin Balsanek.
 Both architects worked hard to perfect the venues excellent acoustics.
 Smetana Hall's impressive program of events throughout the year include the world-famous Prague Spring Festival.
 This is a truly exceptional setting for any classical performance!